-Custirsen has received Fast Track designation from the FDA for the treatment of progressive metastatic prostate cancer in combination with docetaxel.
-The FDA has also agreed on the design of the SYNERGY trial through the special protocol assessment process.
-Custirsen has also received Fast Track designation from the FDA for the second-line treatment of advanced NSCLC when combined with docetaxel in patients with disease progression following treatment with a first-line, platinum-based chemotherapy doublet regimen.
+Custirsen has received Fast Track designation from the U.S. Food and Drug Administration, or FDA, for second-line treatment of metastatic CRPC when combined with cabazitaxel and prednisone and for the second-line treatment of advanced NSCLC when combined with docetaxel in patients with disease progression following treatment with a first-line, platinum-based chemotherapy doublet regimen.